IRIS-Solutions-Team/iris-toolbox-knowledge-base/solution-methods/first-order-solution.md

 $$\eqref{Solution}$$.

-## Simulations of Anticipated Shocks
+## Simulations with Anticipated Shocks

+To be completed

 ## References